khlph/python_developer_assignment/README.md

 ## Functionality

 * Create, read, update, and delete (CRUD) operations for Cars and Brokers.
-* Retrieve car listing statuses (inactive, active, sold).
+* Retrieve car listing statuses (INACTIVE, ACTIVE, SOLD).
-* Implement data models using Pydantic (or JSON Schema if Pydantic is unavailable).
+* Implement data models using Pydantic.
 * API documentation using Swagger.
 * Dockerized application for easy setup and deployment.